 When consumers use money management tools, they normally receive a historical view of their finances.
 But how useful would it be for them to also see their financial future?
 To be able to confidently know how much money they will have next week?
-This is something our development team at Moneyhub Enterprise have been researching and our new Balance Prediction technology — which uses machine learning, crowd psychology, deep learning and some good old fashioned match-making — will enable our personal finance management (PFM) tools to quite literally be fortune tellers.
+This is something our development team at Moneyhub Enterprise have been researching.
+Our new Balance Prediction technology — which uses machine learning, crowd psychology, deep learning and some good old fashioned match-making — will enable our personal finance management (PFM) tools to quite literally be fortune tellers.

 PFM user scenario